sicajc/EECS_LAB_TRAINING/lab6/README.md

 # SNM
 1. Using the formula created on paper, we can rotates the VTC intersection curves, and get the boxes.

+# Problem
+1. Why use v(??.BL) here?
+I dont know why?
+What should be connected onto ??.BL ?
+Since I simply connect BL node onto it